mannat-gill/cse15l-lab-reports/lab-report-4-week-7.md

 ![Image](Lab_Report_4_Photos/Enter_".".png)
 9. to go to the last occurence of start.
 Repeat steps 7 and 8
 ![Image](Lab_Report_4_Photos/nextOccurence.png)
-10. Now to save all the changes enter `wq!`.
+10. Now to save all the changes enter `:wq`.
 This will exist out of vim and go to the terminal.
 ![Image](Lab_Report_4_Photos/save_Using_wq!.png)
 11. to check the results of out changes we can use the `cat` command to print the contents of the DocSearchServer.java file.
 ![Image](Lab_Report_4_Photos/printResult.png)